 What is Marketing Automation?

-Marketing automation, in its simplest form, is technology that automatically deploys and manages marketing campaigns and processes across multiple channels.
-Businesses utilizing marketing automation can save time, money, and resources by automating certain tasks within the customer or lead life cycle.
+Marketing automation, in its simplest form, is a technology that automatically deploys and manages marketing campaigns and processes across multiple channels.
+With marketing automation, you can save time, money, and resources by automating certain tasks within the customer or lead life cycle.
 For example, marketing automation can:

-There are countless strategies and workflows that can be implemented using marketing automation, but first, we need to discuss what a business needs in order to set up and run successful marketing automation campaigns.
+There are countless strategies and workflows that can be implemented using marketing automation.
+But first, we need to discuss what you need in order to set up and run successful marketing automation campaigns.

 What You Need to Start Using Marketing Automation